wduraes/Workshops/Embedded Development IoT/LED-Light/readme.md

 #define AIO_KEY         "adafruit_key"
 ```

 1. Save your code.
 1. Upload it to the dev kit.
-1. Using the Arduino IDE ppen the serial monitor window
+1. Using the Arduino IDE open the serial monitor window

 Your device should be publishing light values and getting led commands now.